ecstaticifrit/AI-Friend/README.md

 Check this video for installing the plugin: (https://www.youtube.com/watch?v=IiZ0JrGd6BQ&t=371s)

 # Usage
-Edit the variable api_key.
+Edit the variable `api_key`.
 This is the API key for OpenAI, which can be found here: https://platform.openai.com/account/api-keys

 # Voices